logux/client/README.md

 })
 ```

-Notify user on page leaving, that some data was not synchronized yet:
+Notify user on page leaving, if some data is not synchronized yet:

 ```js
 window.onbeforeunload = function (e) {